Complex Stoichiometry in Pyrosim

 • Click OK to close the Edit Reactions dialog.

 4.3.
-How to Plot Soot Deposition on the Walls
+Plot Soot Deposition on the Walls

 To write boundary data that plots deposition on surfaces: